Somerset Space Walk: Individual models

 The model of the Sun is a 2.5 m-wide 14-ton concrete sphere, with a vertical segment removed to give two vertical faces upon which explanatory plates are mounted.
 The solid sphere was cast by Pip Youngman and Trevor Hill in the grounds of what was the SWEB storage yard adjacent to the Obridge Viaduct in Taunton.
 Originally 'natural' in colour (matching the other models) it was painted yellow as part of the refurbishment, making it much more visible.

 Each of the smallest planet models is contained within a round-topped concrete plinth about 1 m high.
 The stainless steel model is held inside a circular hole through the side of the plinth; hence the model of the planet may be viewed by looking through the hole.
 The plinths were created by Youngman using fibreglass moulds which he had also made.

 The models of the largest gas giants, Saturn and Jupiter, are moulded as part of the top face of the concrete pillars.
 Originally concrete-coloured, they have been painted as part of the refurbishment.

 Each pillar doubles-up as a milepost: the distance to Bridgwater and Taunton is cast in the concrete at ground level – below a depiction of the British Waterways 'bridge' logo – although the sculptures are sited according to the spacings needed for the model, and not at kilometre increments for the convenience of boaters.

 On each pillar is a plaque containing a short inscription describing the planet.
 The Earth inscription reads:

 Nearest star

-The installation does not include a model of the nearest star for comparison, as this would be impossible.
+The installation does not include a model of the Solar System's nearest star for comparison.
 On the same scale as the other models, the nearest star (Proxima Centauri, which is about one-seventh the size of the Sun) would need to be a red ball 37.5 cm in diameter sited 76000 km away (roughly twice the circumference of Earth).